observablehq/framework/docs/getting-started.md

 ## Preview

-After you’ve initialized your project, use the `preview` command to develop your app.
+After you’ve initialized your project, you can start developing locally.
 In preview mode, the Observable CLI generates HTML pages on-demand as you preview your site in the browser.
 As you edit files, changes will be instantly pushed to the browser.

 To start the preview server: